estelle-rcr/42/README.md

 ### 3rd project: ft_printf
 We have to rebuild the essentials functionnalities of printf in order to re-use it in latter project.
 It can print any of the following specifiers: char, string, pointer, decimal, integer, unsigned integer, hexadecimal, capitalized hexadecimal and %.
 It integrates the following flags, width and precision : -0*.

+### 4th project: cub3D
+We create a small 3D game inspired from Wolfenstein, a 90's game played in first-person view.
+We first make a parser to ensure the input file provided by the user is correct and that all the required data is provided in the right format.
+Then, we use the minilibX to display the game in 2D and then in 3D using the raycasting method.

 That's all folks!